Volkswagen Arteon Shooting Brake review

 You need to reach in and release the levers on the seat backs to fold down the rear seats, and unfortunately the backrests don’t lie flat when you do, which makes loading items a pain.

-Great for travelling a long distance in total comfort but not what you’d call engaging.
+Great for travelling a long distance in total comfort, but not as engaging as a BMW 3 Series Touring.

 The range of petrol engines kicks off with a 150hp 1.5-litre four-cylinder petrol engine.
 Then there’s a 2.0-litre with 190hp, and finally a further 2.0 turbo with 320hp in the R models.
 This last version is all-wheel drive rather than front wheel drive.

-Diesel fans have a choice of a 2.0-litre with either 150 or 190hp.
-The 190 is available with all-wheel drive as an option.
+Diesel fans have a choice of a 2.0-litre with either 150 or 200hp.
+The latter is available with all-wheel drive as an option.

 The hybrid’s petrol engine and its electrical bits are shared with the VW Passat GTE.
-So, the Arteon hybrid should return similar performance and economy figures which means 0-60mph in around 7.8 seconds and 180mpg.
+That means 0-60mph in a relatively sprightly 7.8 seconds and the potential for up to 180mpg.
 As with all plug-in hybrids, it’s at its most efficient if it’s plugged in regularly, allowing it to use the electric power as much of the time as possible.

 You can pay around £1,000 extra to have your Arteon on adaptive suspension, but to be honest we’re not sure we’d bother because it is really comfortable, even on the large-diameter alloy wheels.